Liquid-Droplet as a model for the rotation curve problem: Abstract

 \section{Abstract}

-A new model for the dynamical structure of galaxies is studied based on the so called {\it Liquid-Droplet} model describing the structure of the nucleus.
-It is argued that in the galactic scale the inverse squared law of long range gravitational interaction may be replaced by a new law of gravitational interaction which is effectively short range while representing the characteristic features of Mach principle.
-Application of this new interaction at galactic scale gives the rotation curve in good agreement with observations.
+The dynamics of large scale gravitational structures like galaxies, local groups and clusters is studied based on the so-called {\it Liquid-Droplet} model describing the saturation property of the nuclear force.
+Using the assumption that the gravitational force is also saturated over large scale structures, it is argued that the Newtonian gravitational potential may be replaced by an effective {\it Machian} gravitational potential.
+Application of this new potential at these large scale structures may give the rotation curves in good agreement with observations.
 Then, the Virial theorem for this kind of gravitational interaction is developed and also the Tully-Fisher relation is obtained.
-Finally, a physical explanation is given for the so called {\it constant} acceleration in the MOND as the {\it effective} gravitational strength of galaxies. \\ {\bf Keywords: Liquid-droplet model, galaxy, rotation curve}
+A physical explanation is given for the so-called {\it constant} acceleration in the MOND as the {\it effective} gravitational strength of these structures.
+Finally, a brief argument is given for comparison with dark matter mode. \\ {\bf Keywords: Liquid-Droplet, Rotation curve, Mach principle.} \\ Pacs: 98.62.Dm